hydraulic-institute/edb/source/02_fluid-properties-II/03_viscosity.md

 Seconds Saybolt Universal (SSU) or Seconds Saybolt Furol (SSF).
-The relationship between Saybolt Universal viscosities and kinematic viscosities in centistokes is given in "ASTM Conversion Tables for Kinematic and Saybolt Universal Viscosities"* or by the ASTM Standard, Designation: D446-85a* Similar information for Saybolt Furol viscosities may be obtained from the ASTM Standard, Designation:
+The relationship between Saybolt Universal viscosities and kinematic viscosities in centistokes is given in <a href="https://www.astm.org/Standards/D2161.htm" target="_blank">"ASTM Conversion Tables for Kinematic and Saybolt Universal Viscosities"</a>
+or by the ASTM Standard, Designation: D446-85a*.
+Similar information for Saybolt Furol viscosities may be obtained from the ASTM Standard, Designation:
 D2161-87.
 The respective British counterparts